tacochip/CEG4110.github.io/README.md

 ### Group Work-Hours: 3

 ## Week 12: check 14
-### Progress Report: This week, our group began our schedule generation logic as well as the SRS document.
+### Progress Report:
+This week, our group began our schedule generation logic as well as the SRS document.
 Schedule generation work included getting our own SSH keys to work within the Drupal project, developing code, and practicing implementation on the website.
-The SRS document began construction but was not complete.
+The SRS document began construction but was not completed.

 ### Number of Meetings: 1